berkentekin/TU_Delft_Chess/README.md

 * About our game
   Chess of Technical Difficulties is the result of many days of hard work by two students.
 We have done our best to create a modern visually satisfying website with a bug-free, intuitive and smooth gameplay.
-Our game is basically chess with a ``Sabotage'' feature that can be used twice by each player which forces them to switch sides.
+Our game is basically chess with a "Sabotage" feature that can be used twice by each player which forces them to switch sides.
 ** Features
    - Visually satisfying, state-of-the-art interface